Ki Lung Street (2014)

 This series of panoramic photographs offers a unique and new perspective on Hong Kong’s much-loved architecture.
 An international collaboration between photographer Stefan Irvine and post-production expert Jörg Dietrich, the images are a celebration of the city’s rich architectural heritage.

-The series focuses predominantly on Hong Kong’s “tong lau” (騎樓), or Chinese “shophouse” buildings, a type of tenement architecture once popular throughout Southern China for both residential and commercial use.
+The series focuses predominantly on Hong Kong’s “tong lau” (唐樓), or old-style Chinese “shophouse” buildings, a type of tenement architecture once popular throughout Southern China for both residential and commercial use.
 Other works capture similarly distinctive, historically-significant styles of architecture, displaying influences from Hong Kong and beyond.

 With much of Hong Kong’s urban heritage under constant threat of redevelopment, these photographs serve as vital historical documents for the communities they depict.
 Several blocks showcased in the series, including Shanghai Street's listed shophouses, have been earmarked for demolition or significant redevelopment by Hong Kong's Urban Renewal Authority.